 - Line a sheet pan with parchment.

-- Slice the jalapeno into thin slices as shown.
+- Slice the 1 jalapeno or two into thin slices as shown.

-- Place all three ingredients on sheet pan, drizzle VERY lightly with oil (about 2 tsp) and toss well to coat, keeping the ingredients separate from one another and spreading out so they are not sitting on top of each other.
+- Place the sliced jalapeno and reserved sliced potatoes and leeks on the sheet pan, drizzle VERY lightly with oil (about 2 tsp) and toss well to coat, keeping the ingredients separate from one another and spreading out so they are not sitting on top of each other.
 Roast in the pre-heated oven for about 10 min or until roasted and a bit charred.

 Serving